Complete Guide to Malaysian Brands 2026

 - Specialty coffee quality at mass-market prices

-The Result: Malaysia's fastest-growing coffee chain, targeting 1,000 outlets by 2027.
+The Result: Malaysia's fastest-growing coffee chain, surpassing Starbucks in outlet count.
+Now expanding across Southeast Asia.
 Raised significant funding from investors.

 ---